justengel/event_signal/README.md

 ## Basics

-A signaler is a custom class decorator.
+A signaler is a custom class that decorates a function.
 It acts just like a function (it is callable).
 A signaler can have other functions attached to it with a name.
 When the signaler fire is called it will call all of the attached functions.

 ```python
 from event_signal import signaler